-For the last forty years, physicians and researchers have been screening the susceptibility of Propionibacterium acnes to commonly used types of antibiotics.
-The results from these studies clearly demonstrate that over time P. acnes bacteria has become increasingly resistant to certain classes of antibiotics.
+For the past 50 years, physicians and researchers have been screening the susceptibility of Propionibacterium acnes (P. acnes) bacteria to different antibiotics.
+The results from these studies clearly demonstrate that in many places, P. acnes bacteria are becoming increasingly resistant to certain classes of antibiotics.

-When scientists test the susceptibility of bacteria to different antibiotics, they generally focus on the minimum inhibitory concentration (MIC) of an antibiotic.
-The MIC is defined as the “lowest concentration of an antimicrobial that will inhibit the visible growth of a microorganism after overnight incubation.”
-Generally speaking, a bacteria is considered to be susceptible to an antibiotic when the MIC of that antibiotic is significantly less than the concentration of that antibiotic in the body after a standard clinical dosage.
+Antibiotic susceptibility testing is usually conducted by growing bacteria in special petri dishes with small disks that contain known amount of antibiotics.
+When scientists test the susceptibility of bacteria to different antibiotics, they generally focus on the Minimum Inhibitory Concentration (MIC) of an antibiotic.
+The MIC is defined as the lowest concentration of an antimicrobial compound that will inhibit the visible growth of a microorganism after overnight incubation.

 The Limitations of Antibiotic Resistance Testing

-The primary problem with standard, laboratory-based antibiotic resistance testing is that the susceptibility of a bacteria to an antibiotic is often different when it is growing on a petri dish versus when it is growing on your body .
-This is because bacteria are not static organisms, they adapt to their environment.
-A P. acnes bacteria growing in a follicle and feeding on sebum has a different metabolic profile than one growing on a petri dish and feeding on a bacterial nutrition supplement.
-Furthermore, bacteria modulate expression of surface proteins, cell wall structures and antibiotic resistance genes depending on their environment, and these changes can have a profound effect on their susceptibility to a particular antibiotic.
+The first reason for these differences are because bacteria adapt to their environment.
+P. acnes bacteria that is growing in a hair follicle and feeding on sebum from the sebaceous glands has a different metabolic profile than one growing on a petri dish and feeding on a bacterial nutrition supplement.
+In addition, bacteria can modulate expression of surface proteins, cell wall structures and antibiotic resistance genes in response to changes in their environment.
+The adaptation of a bacteria to its specific environment can have a profound effect on its susceptibility to a particular antibiotic.

-The second major limitation is that antibiotics are not evenly dispersed throughout the different tissues in the body.
-Many antibiotics do not effectively accumulate in the follicle and/or sebaceous glands, and therefore do not effectively reach the bacteria responsible for acne.
-Even if a bacteria is highly susceptible to a particular antibiotic in lab-based testing, if that antibiotic does not make it to the site of infection at a sufficient concentration, it is not going to be an effective treatment.
-As a result there can be major differences in the effectiveness of oral antibiotics and topical antibiotics used in acne treatments.
+The second major limitation with antibiotic susceptibility testing is that antibiotics are not evenly dispersed throughout the different tissues in the body.
+Different types of antibiotics tend to accumulate in different tissues.
+Many antibiotics do not effectively accumulate in the skin, which means that they may not inhibit acne-causing bacteria growing deep inside follicles.
+Even if a bacteria is highly susceptible to a particular antibiotic in laboratory testing, if that antibiotic does not make it to the site of infection at a sufficient concentration, it is not going to be an effective treatment.

-The Emergence of Antibiotic Resistant Strains of Propionibacterium acnes
+The Emergence of Antibiotic Resistant Strains of P. acnes

-Antibiotic resistance testing clearly indicates that acne causing P. acnes bacteria is becoming increasingly resistant to the antibiotics commonly used to treat acne vulgaris.
-Particularly in places like Europe and the United States, where antibitiotic treatment of acne is fairly common, a large percentage of bacteria isolated from acne patients are now resistant.
-The data indicates that in Europe, resistance to erythromycin and clindamycin is very high, and resistance to tetracycline is also elevated.
-The situation is similar in the US, but tetracycline resistance appears to be more common.
+Antibiotic resistance testing clearly indicates that acne-causing P. acnes bacteria are becoming increasingly resistant to the antibiotics commonly used as acne treatments.
+Particularly in places like Europe and the United States, where the use of antibiotics to treat acne is fairly common, a large percentage of bacteria isolated from acne patients are now show an elevated level of antibiotic resistance.
+Generally speaking, the data indicates that in Europe, resistance to Macrolide antibiotics is very high, and resistance to Tetracycline antibiotics is also elevated.
+The situation is similar in the US, but Tetracycline resistance appears to be more common.

-The scientific research clearly shows that some of the antibiotic treatments that have been the mainstay of dermatologists in the fight against acne, are now becoming ineffective.
-As a result, for patients who have P. acnes infections that are resistant to these common treatments, it may be helpful to explore alternative types of anti-acne medications or non-antibiotic treatment alternatives (like retinoids, light therapy and naturopathic medicine) to improve their acne symptoms.
+The scientific research also clearly shows that some of the antibiotic treatments that have been the mainstay of dermatologists in the fight against acne, are now becoming ineffective.
+As a result, for patients who have P. acnes infections that are resistant to these common treatments, it may be helpful to explore alternative types of anti-acne medications, such as Retinoids, Hormonal Treatments, Naturopathic Treatments and Light & Laser Therapies.

 Antibiotic Resistance and Susceptibility Test Results for Propionibacterium acnes

 Scientists have been testing antibiotics against P. acnes bacteria for over forty years.
-To summarize this history of testing into a single document, the editors of The Science of Acne have compiled the results from over 50 different research articles that reported results of P. acnes antibiotic susceptibility to various antibiotics.
+To summarize this history of testing into a single document, we have compiled a composite chart that includes the results of many of these research studies on the antibiotic susceptibility screens of P. acnes bacteria.